freakified/TimelineWebTemplate/README.md

 ## Want to use it for your own projects?
 Go for it!
-The source is in the gh-pages branch, so fork the project and use it to showcase your own interesting projects.
+The source is in the gh-pages branch, so fork the project and use it to showcase your own exciting projects.